-Founded in 2004 with the broad goal of advancing social science research, the Stanford Institute for Research in the Social Sciences (IRiSS) trains social scientists in advanced and innovative research methods, undertakes high-quality interdisciplinary research, and disseminates research findings that address significant global challenges.
+Founded in 2004 with the broad goal of advancing social science research, the Stanford Institute for Research in the Social Sciences (IRiSS) assures the vitality and competitive advantage of social science research at Stanford, so that faculty and students are equipped to create knowledge that can be used to address critical societal challenges.

 At the core of our activity, Stanford IRiSS: